OpenMPDK/dss-ansible/README.md

 #### *View Benchmark Results*

-From a web browser, navigate to <http://localhost> (from the host itself), or from another host, navigate to the management IP address of the test host.
+From a web browser, navigate to the TCP IP of the first host in the `clients` group.
 Benchmark results can be found under the dated directory corresponding with the benchmark run, under "graphs":

 ![image](image_AIBenchResult.png)